Your generous donation will help Innova House fulfill our mission of providing inspiration, knowledge and community

 Do not hesitate to investigate this charitable and well conceived endeavor for any needs and/or concerns; as it is an opportunity for some peace and comfort for victims, families, friends and caregivers; and/or anyone interested in how they can make a difference.”

 INNOVA HOUSE is a non-profit corporation organized and operated exclusively for charitable purposes.
 Specifically, this organization has been formed to educate the public on subjects useful to the individual and beneficial to the community, and to provide relief to the poor, distressed and underprivileged.
-Our organization has designed and developed a program in furtherance of our purposes.
+Our organization has designed and developed programs in furtherance of our purposes.
+These programs are currently planned to be in place post COVID-19.

 INNOVA HOUSE will be a center for inspiration, knowledge and community for head/brain injury survivors, their families and caretakers.
 Towards this end we will research, study and celebrate the early evolution of the neurosurgical management of head/brain trauma, particularly of Peru during the Inca and pre-Inca period.
 We will be a world-class resource and support center for those interested in the history of neurosurgery.
 As a tribute to great achievements in neurosurgery, in concert with our sister organization, Replifacts, we have reproduced in bronze and other choice fine art mediums a selection of trephined skulls and surgical instruments from pre-Columbia Peru.
 We honor this living legacy in our work and will continue to produce similar works honoring the advancements to neurosurgery made by other civilizations.
 Our organization’s specific activities will include the following: